behnamyazdan/PythonForDataEngineeringCourse/01-PythonBasics/07-01-FunctionsAndModules(intro).md

-# Introduction to Functions
+# Functions in Python

 Functions are a fundamental concept in programming, allowing us to encapsulate reusable pieces of code and organize our programs into manageable units.
-In Python, functions are defined using the `def` keyword followed by a function name, parentheses `( )`, and a colon `:`.
-Let's delve deeper into this topic:
+In Python, functions are defined using the `def` keyword followed by a function name, parentheses `( )`, and a colon "`:`" .

    ## Definition and Purpose of Functions: